 Whatever you’re experiencing in your relationship, it’s important to remember that you may not be able to resolve things on your own.
 Even matters that you may want to keep private, such as abuse or intimacy issues, can be overcome with professional help from an experienced and highly-regarded relationship psychologist like Dr. Blair.

-Therapy and Safety During COVID-19
+Treatment and Safety During COVID-19

 At Blair Wellness Group, your health and safety is our number one priority.
 We also understand that you may not always have the time or desire to make a trip to our office.
 That’s why we are proud to offer teletherapy services to all of our clients.
-Also known as virtual therapy or telephone sessions, teletherapy offers clients a convenient way to get the therapy they need, when they need it — and it can be done from any location.
+Also known as virtual treatment or telephone sessions, teletherapy offers clients a convenient way to get the treatment they need, when they need it — and it can be done from any location.

 Blair Wellness Group goes one step further to meet the needs of our clients by offering concierge services that can be paid for on an as-needed basis without having to rely on insurance.
 This allows them to avoid limitations in treatment and provides the utmost confidentiality in their mental health records.
 As a concierge client, you’ll also receive priority scheduling that allows you to make your appointments when they are convenient for you — including lunchtime, nighttime, and weekends.